arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![Uploading a sketch to the Nicla Vision in the Arduino IDE](assets/verify-upload.png)

 #### Results
-You should see now the LED turning red, green and blue, repeatedly.
+You should now repeatedly see the onboard LED turning red, green, and blue.

 ![Hello World example running in the Nicla Vision](assets/colors.gif)